This article has been updated for accuracy with the latest information on September 16, 2021.

 Whether you’re a freelance social media professional, a small business or an agency, you need a social media management tool to help you manage your social networks and make your life easier.

 But what is the best platform to manage social media?
-What are the best free social media schedulers or the best social posting tools and how to manage social media for business?
+What are the best social media schedulers or the best social posting tools and how to manage social media for business?

 Of course there isn’t a one-size-fits-all when it comes to content management and social media marketing, as with most things in life, but we’ll take a look at distinctive features in this social media management tools comparison so that you can find the right tool for your needs.